 DEVELOPMENT AND FUNCTION OF THE BRONCHIAL MUSCLES: The wall of the bronchi and bronchioles consists of an epithelial mucosa and a layer of smooth and striated muscles.
 The function of the bronchial muscles is to alter the lumen of the bronchial tubes to increase the airflow during breathing (compare with diaphragm).
 The striated part of the bronchial muscles originates from the new mesoderm and is controlled from the cerebral medulla and the motor cortex.
 NOTE: The smooth bronchial muscles are of endodermal origin and controlled from the midbrain.

 BRAIN LEVEL: The bronchial muscles have two control centers in the cerebrum.
-The trophic function of the muscle, responsible for the nutrition of the tissue, is controlled from the cerebral medulla; the contraction of the muscles is controlled from the right side of the motor cortex (in the temporal lobe).
+The trophic function of the muscles, responsible for the nutrition of the tissue, is controlled from the cerebral medulla; the contraction of the muscles is controlled from the right side of the motor cortex (in the temporal lobe).
 The control center is positioned next to the brain relay of the bronchial mucosa and exactly across from the brain relay of the laryngeal muscles.

 NOTE: Inhaling is controlled from the bronchial muscles relay (on the right side of the motor cortex) while exhaling is controlled from the laryngeal muscles relay (on the left side of the motor cortex).
 Normally these two breathing motions are in balance.
 This changes if a biological conflict involves one of the two brain relays or both.